Neonatal Intensive Care Unit

-This program enrolls infants that are born at 33 to 35.6 weeks gestation and continues until the age of 2.
-The purpose of this program is to monitor and evaluate growth and developmental milestones, review any medical problems and discuss any anticipated long-term outcome issues.
+This program enrolls infants that are born at 33 to 35.6 weeks gestation and continue until the age of 2.
+The purpose of this program is to monitor and evaluate growth and developmental milestones, review any medical problems, and discuss any anticipated long-term outcome issues.

 This program is for infants who are at "high risk" of developing Respiratory Syncytial Virus (RSV).
 Risk factors include:

 - Chronic Lung Disease

 - Significant Congenital Heart Disease

 519-254-5577, ext.
 59227